-Applications Personally I have used this approach to calm the butterflies prior to public speaking and to loosen the grip of fear when experiencing turbulence in an airplane.
+Personally I have used this approach to calm the butterflies prior to public speaking and to loosen the grip of fear when on an especially bumpy plane ride.

 I have shared this technique with hundreds of teenagers and parents engaging in dialogue about the risks of underage drinking.
 Imagine a huge conference room of people inhaling, holding and exhaling all together.

 It is also a stress management tools that I have introduced to many of my coaching clients over the years.

 My brother, upon retirement, taught this and other breathing methods to fellow veterans suffering from PTSD.

 And most recently, 4-Count Breathing was incorporated into our Quest programs as a mindfulness approach that enables clear-minded strategic thinking for executives.

 Try it yourself and let me know what new applications you discover for this handy dandy multi-use tool.